Airlift Memorial

 What’s the best time to visit?

-The best times to visit are during the spring and fall when the weather is mild.
-However, the memorial is open year-round.
+The best times to visit are during the spring and fall months, with early mornings or late afternoons being less crowded.

 Is it wheelchair accessible?